-In a New York Times Article published earlier this week called, “How to Prep for the Front Row, and Beyond,” Something Navy’s Arielle Noa Charnas gives readers a sneak peak into her glamorous beauty routine.
-While my 300 followers don’t stand a chance against her 3.3 million viewers, I thought I’d share my own beauty routine adaptation for front row wannabe's like myself in the industry.
+In a New York Times Article published earlier this week titled, “How to Prep for the Front Row, and Beyond,” Something Navy’s Arielle Noa Charnas gave readers a sneak peak into her glamorous beauty routine.
+While my 300 Instagram followers don’t stand a chance against her 3.3 million, I thought I’d share my own beauty routine for front row wannabes like myself in the industry.

 I never had a formal skin care routine save for my convenience store approved Cetaphil cleanser and my sporadic use of Neutrogena moisturizer (which I soon realized was drying out my skin more than it was moisturizing).
-I always had very clear skin, *crosses fingers*, but after a short-lived bout with adult acne a few years ago I started exploring more advanced options.
-My dermatologist gave me retinol based creams and a face wash that basically peeled my skin off.
-Thankfully, my skin went back to its normal state after a few months of toggling with different skin solutions.
-A year later I found myself working for a company where office talk and articles we were writing consisted of the latest beauty and hair routines.
+I always had very clear skin, *crosses fingers*, but after a short-lived bout with adult acne a few years ago I started exploring more advanced alternatives.
+My dermatologist gave me retinol-based creams and a face wash that basically peeled my skin off.
+Thankfully, my skin went back to its normal state after I toggled with different skin solutions for a few months.
+A year later I found myself working for a company where office talk and content coverage consisted of the latest beauty and hair routines.
 I knew about neither.
 My hair was an unruly mess and I was still using the face wash my dermatologist gave me a year ago not knowing it was causing my skin to deteriorate.
-I made a trip to Junk Free Beauty (praise be) and am completely obsessed with my toxic-free natural line up.
+I made a trip to Junk Free Beauty (praise be) and am now completely obsessed with the beauty sphere.
+My toxic-free natural line up is extensive, but worth it.
 In the morning I use their Meow tweet face wash, which is really light and creamy.
 I then spritz their Josh Rosebrook toner.
 I apply White and Elm’s Hydration Cream moisturizer that has all the bare minerals I need and leaves my skin looking shiny and soft.
-I top off my regimen by dabbing Lilfox’s Cucumber and Black Seed Youthful Vixen Eye Butter under my eyes.
-(Re: My under eye circles.
-Genetics, man.)
+I top off my regimen by dabbing Lilfox’s Cucumber and Black Seed Youthful Vixen Eye Butter under my eyes (Re: My under eye circles.
+Genetics are a beast of its own.)
 I *try* masking once a week with White and Elm’s charcoal based Deep Pore Mask to rid of dirt and black head build up.
 I also started using Suntegrity’s Natural Moisturizer Face Sunscreen that doesn’t give me bad reactions the way other sunscreens do.
 My most recent purchase is Agent Natuer’s Shiva Rose deodorant, which is natural and aluminum-free.
 I love all my products because they’re natural and I only have to apply two small dabs of everything to get the job done.
 At night I repeat my morning routine and use Glossier’s milky jelly cleanser to take off my makeup.
 It works wonders removing stubborn mascara and doesn’t irritate my eyes.

 While we’re on the topic of stealing mom’s things, I am absolutely in love with the perfume, Donna Karan Woman, I stole (borrowed?) from her vanity cabinet.
 I get so many compliments.
 I swear, I’ve had men creepily tell me mid-convo that I smell really nice.
 Which boosts my ego in a too close for comfort way.